bmwcarit/ramses-composer-docs/advanced/python_api/README.md

 This Source Code Form is subject to the terms of the Mozilla Public License, v.
 2.0.
 If a copy of the MPL was not distributed with this file, You can obtain one at http://mozilla.org/MPL/2.0/.
 -->
-# Python API Reference
+# Python API

-This chapter introduces you to the Python API functionality of Ramses Composer, including a Python API reference.
+This chapter introduces you to the Python API functionality of Ramses Composer, including a Python API reference at the end.

-## Python API in RaCoHeadless
+## Running Python Scripts

-The "-r" commandline option of the RaCoHeadless application allows to run non-interactive python scripts with access to the RamsesComposer Python API using an embedded Python interpreter.
-An initial project may be specified with the "-p" commandline option which will be loaded before the python script is started.
-The '--export' and '--compress' commandline options will be ignored if the '-r' commandline option is present.

-The commandline options not recognized by RaCoHeadless are collected and passed on to the python script where they are accessible in `sys.argv`.
-The first element of `sys.argv` is the python script path.
-For example invoking `RaCoHeadless -r test.py abc -l 2 def` will run the script 'test.py', set the log level to 2 and  pass the list `['test.py', 'abc', 'def']` to python as `sys.argv`.

-The Python API is contained in the `raco` Python module which needs to be imported explicity.

-If an error occurs during loading of the initial project or the execution of the python script RaCoHeadless will exit with a non-zero exit code.
-Similarly if exit is called in the Python script RaCoHeadless will exit with the specified exit code.
-The python API will report errors by throwing Python exceptions.

-All functions and types described below reside in the `raco` module.

 The python interface currently allows access only to the active project.
 The active project is implicit and doesn't need to specified in any of the operations.
 Load and reset operations will change the currently active project as in the RamsesComposer GUI application.

 A few example scripts can be found in the `python` folder in the installation zip file.

 Any python output will be logged.

-The Python environment used by RaCoHeadless is shipped with Ramses Composer, isolated from any Python installations on the system and can be found in the `bin/python...` folder.
+The Python environment used by Ramses Composer is shipped with the application, isolated from any Python installations on the system and can be found in the `bin/python...` folder.
 It is possible to use pip to install custom packages to that environment, for an example see the `python/use_pip_to_install_module.py` script.

-Please be aware that virtualenv or venv are known to cause problems if used with the RaCoHeadless Python environment - particularly in Linux.
+Please be aware that virtualenv or venv are known to cause problems if used with the RaCo Python environment - particularly in Linux.

+### Running Scripts in RaCoHeadless
+#### Running scripts with `-r`
+The `-r` commandline option of the RaCoHeadless application allows running non-interactive python scripts with access to the RamsesComposer Python API using an embedded Python interpreter.
+An initial project may be specified with the `-p` commandline option which will be loaded before the python script is started.
+The `--export` and `--compress` commandline options will be ignored if the `-r` commandline option is present.

+The commandline options not recognized by RaCoHeadless are collected and passed on to the python script where they are accessible in `sys.argv`.
+The first element of `sys.argv` is the python script path.
+For example invoking `RaCoHeadless -r test.py abc -l 2 def` will run the script 'test.py', set the log level to 2 and  pass the list `['test.py', 'abc', 'def']` to python as `sys.argv`.

+#### Adding paths with `-y`
+By using the `-y` command line option you can set additional python module search paths.
+Multiple `-y` options may be specified to add multiple directories.
+The additional paths are added before the default search path.

+#### Error handling
+If an error occurs during loading of the initial project or the execution of the python script RaCoHeadless will exit with a non-zero exit code.
+Similarly, if exit is called in the Python script RaCoHeadless will exit with the specified exit code.
+The python API will report errors by throwing Python exceptions.

-## Python API in RaCoEditor
+### Running Scripts in RaCoEditor
+While the editor window is open, a python script can be run on the current project.

+The menu bar option `View` -> `New Python Runner` will add a Python Runner dock to the editor, where the path to the script as well as command line arguments can be specified.

+Scripts with functions that load or reset the current project are currently disabled , due to UI incompatibilities.

+#### Running scripts with `-r`
-The "-r" commandline option of the RaCoEditor application also allows to run non-interactive python scripts for the UI version of Ramses Composer.
+Just like in RaCoHeadless, the `-r` commandline option of the RaCoEditor application also allows to run non-interactive python scripts for the UI version of Ramses Composer.
 The script will be run before the editor window appears.
-To specify position arguments for the Python script, use "--" so filenames (before "--") can be separated from python arguments (after "--").
+To specify position arguments for the Python script, use `--` so filenames (before `--`) can be separated from python arguments (after `--`).

 Examples:
-* "RamsesComposer.exe -r script.py test.rca" will load test.rca, pass no parameters to python
+* `RamsesComposer.exe -r script.py test.rca` will load test.rca, pass no parameters to python
-* "RamsesComposer.exe -r script.py -- a b c" will load no project, pass 3 parameters to python
+* `RamsesComposer.exe -r script.py -- a b c` will load no project, pass 3 parameters to python
-* "RamsesComposer.exe -r script.py test.rca -- a b c" will load test.rca, pass 3 parameters to python
+* `RamsesComposer.exe -r script.py test.rca -- a b c` will load test.rca, pass 3 parameters to python

-While running python scripts in the editor, you'll have access to the `raco_gui` module to interact with editor specific things.
-See the bottom of this documentation for more information on that.

-Aside from that, all information from the RaCoHeadless Python API Reference also applies here.
+Aside from that, all information from the RaCoHeadless Python API Reference also applies here, including the `-y` command line option.

-While the editor window is open, a python script can also be run on the current project.
-The menu bar option "File" -> "Run Script" will launch a "Run Script" dialog where a path to the script as well as command line arguments can be specified.
-Scripts with functions that load or reset the current project are currently disabled in the "Run Script" dialog due to UI incompatibilities.
+## Writing Python Scripts for Ramses Composer
+The Python API is contained within the `raco` and `raco_gui` Python modules which need to be imported explicitly. `raco_gui` is only available in the RaCoEditor.

+All functions and types described below reside in either of these modules.

-## Simple Example: Purging Invalid Links
+### Simple Example: Purging Invalid Links

 A simple example that illuminates how Python-based automated workflows look like is purging invalid links.